smoldata/smol-docs/ssh-keys.md

 ## Private key vs. public key

-Each SSH key pair has a _private_ and _public_ file.
+Each SSH key pair has a _private_ and _public_ file (the public one has a `.pub` suffix).
 The private key is the one you need to keep secret, it's basically like a passphrase stored in a file.
 You never want to share this file with anyone, or upload it to the Internet.
 The public key is _not_ secret, you will need to share it with GitHub and store it on each server you want to login to.

 The first time you login to a new server you can use your passphrase, and then you'll want to set up your public key to use for subsequent logins.
 It makes it a lot easier to use SSH, since you don't have to type passwords in all the time.